Wise Business vs Personal: What’s the difference? [2025]

 • Free to open - apply online or in app, and upload your proof of ID

-• All currency exchange uses the mid-market exchange rate
+• Currency exchange uses the mid-market exchange rate

-• One time fee of 7 GBP for a Wise card
+• One time fee of 7 GBP to get a Wise card

 • Manage your money via the Wise app, with transaction notifications, and options to freeze and unfreeze your card

-• 60 GBP fee to open - apply online or in app, using proof of ID and business documents
+• Free to open online or in app using proof of ID and business documents and a one-off 45 GBP to access account features.

-• Get local bank details for 10 currencies, to get paid by clients, marketplaces and PSPs
+• Get local account details for 8+ currencies, to get paid by clients, marketplaces and PSPs

-• All currency exchange uses the mid-market exchange rate
+• Currency exchange uses the mid-market exchange rate

 • Order business debit cards and expense cards for your team, for 3 GBP each